lawrie/blackicemxbook/SaxonSoc/SaxonSoc.md

 cat /dev/ttyACM0
 ```

-and then edit createPrefix.py to set the address and length your require and do:
+and then edit createPrefix.py to set the addr and length your require and do:

 ```sh
 cd hardware/synthesis/blackicemx